wingify/readme-central/docs/SDK Reference/openfeature-providers/index.md

 ---
 An **OpenFeature Provider** is a **pluggable integration layer** that connects the **OpenFeature SDK** to a specific **feature flag management system** (e.g., VWO or custom in-house solutions).
 OpenFeature is an open-source standard for feature flagging, designed to provide a **vendor-agnostic** approach, enabling organizations to switch between feature flagging tools without rewriting application code.

+#### Listed on OpenFeature Ecosystem

+We’re excited to be listed on the [OpenFeature Ecosystem](https://openfeature.dev/ecosystem?instant_search%5Bquery%5D=vwo)!
+This recognition highlights our commitment to supporting the OpenFeature standard and contributing to a more unified feature flag ecosystem.

+As part of our offering, we provide multiple OpenFeature-compliant providers tailored to different use cases and environments.
+Whether you're looking to integrate feature flags into a backend application or need advanced targeting through our Feature Management & Experimentation(FME) product, we’ve got you covered.

+We’re proud to support the OpenFeature community and look forward to continued collaboration to make feature flagging more powerful, flexible, and developer-friendly.

 #### VWO supports the following OpenFeature providers

 <Cards columns={4}>